mmis1000/simple-page-flip/docs/api-references.md

 ### Right Bottom

-connects from right edge to bottom edge
+Connects from right edge to bottom edge

 <DemoRightBottom />